...

 Learning from the tragedy

 This terrible accident could have been prevented.
-A clear, unambiguous message:
+A clear, unambiguously communicated:

 would have meant the difference between life and death.
 The aviation industry has learned from this disaster: Since then, a “Mayday call” has been mandatory when fuel reserves reach a level corresponding to 30 minutes of remaining flight time.